King of All Formats: Virat Kohli’s 31 Records on His 31st B’day

 He rewrote his own record of fewest innings to 1,000 ODI runs in a calendar year after taking just 11 innings to reach the feat in 2018.

-Virat has won the most Man of the Match awards for India in T20Is – 10 awards in 62 matches.
-With one more award, he will match Shahid Afridi’s record for most MoM awards in the shortest format.
+Virat has won the most Man of the Match awards for India in T20Is – 11 awards in 72 matches.
+With one more award, he will match Mohammad Nabi’s record for most MoM awards in the shortest format (12).

 He holds the record for most runs by an ODI captain in a year – 1,460 runs in 2017.